The Suicide Squad: release date, cast, trailer, plot and latest news

 Sylvester Stallone, who had a small role in 2017's Guardians of the Galaxy: Vol. 2, is also reuniting with Gunn for The Suicide Squad, providing the voice of King Shark.

-Rounding out the rest of the team includes SNL’s Pete Davidson as Blackguard, The New Mutants’ Alice Braga as Sol Soria, Mayling Ng as Mongal, White Lines‘ Juan Diego Botto as Luna, Steve Agee as King Shark and Pitch Perfect’s Flula Borg as Javelin.
+Rounding out the rest of the team are SNL's Pete Davidson as Blackguard, Mayling Ng as Mongal and Pitch Perfect's Flula Borg as Javelin.

 The Suicide Squad trailer

-James Gunn had previously released a short behind-the-scenes video, featuring interviews with the cast and crew as well as a first look of what’s to come.
+At DC FanDome 2020, Warner Bros had unveiled a slick behind-the-scenes video featuring interviews with the cast and crew, as well as a first look of what's to come.

-“This one is completely unique,” producer Peter Safran says in the clip.
-“This is a gritty 1970s war movie combined with the brilliance of James Gunn’s characters and comedy.”
+"This one is completely unique," producer Peter Safran adds in the clip.
+"This is a gritty 1970s war movie combined with the brilliance of James Gunn's characters and comedy."